guidoferreyra/TypeLab-2020-demo-notes/0_Command-line-tools-intro.md

 Most of the time that we are using our computers we are operating them trough a graphical user interface (GUI), alternatively operating systems provides an interface based only on inputing texts in a terminal, this is the command line interface (CLI).
 By using it we not only could operate the operating system functions but also use a lot of third-party tools that can be really helpful and pretty vital in a font production workflow.

-At the beginning, the use of this interface can be a little intimidating but after understanding some basic concepts it becomes a really useful and performant way to perform some tasks.
+At the beginning, the use of this interface can be a little intimidating but after understanding some basic concepts it becomes a really useful and a performant way to do some tasks.
 Personally, I strongly recommend to spend some time configuring how the terminal looks, in my case it helped me a lot to get confortable with the CLI.

 There is a common idea that using the terminal without you being an expert can break your computer, I think is really hard to crash your computer unless you are messing with the operating system files, so I don’t think we should be afraid of using it.